LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> Lo, [this is] the man [that] made not God his strength; but trusted in the abundance of his riches, [and] strengthened himself in his wickedness.
 <sup>8</sup> But I [am] like a green olive tree in the house of God: I trust in the mercy of God for ever and ever.
 <sup>9</sup> I will praise thee for ever, because thou hast done [it]: and I will wait on thy name; for [it is] good before thy saints.

 ## Chapter 53

-<sup>1</sup> «To the chief Musician upon Mahalath, Maschil, [A Psalm] of David.» The fool hath said in his heart, [There is] no God.
+> _To the chief Musician upon Mahalath, Maschil, [A Psalm] of David._

+<sup>1</sup> The fool hath said in his heart, [There is] no God.
 Corrupt are they, and have done abominable iniquity: [there is] none that doeth good.
 <sup>2</sup> God looked down from heaven upon the children of men, to see if there were [any] that did understand, that did seek God.
 <sup>3</sup> Every one of them is gone back: they are altogether become filthy; [there is] none that doeth good, no, not one.
 <sup>4</sup> Have the workers of iniquity no knowledge? who eat up my people [as] they eat bread: they have not called upon God.
 <sup>5</sup> There were they in great fear, [where] no fear was: for God hath scattered the bones of him that encampeth [against] thee: thou hast put [them] to shame, because God hath despised them.
 <sup>6</sup> Oh that the salvation of Israel [were come] out of Zion!
 When God bringeth back the captivity of his people, Jacob shall rejoice, [and] Israel shall be glad.

 ## Chapter 54

-<sup>1</sup> «To the chief Musician on Neginoth, Maschil, [A Psalm] of David, when the Ziphims came and said to Saul, Doth not David hide himself with us?» Save me, O God, by thy name, and judge me by thy strength.
+> _To the chief Musician on Neginoth, Maschil, [A Psalm] of David, when the Ziphims came and said to Saul, Doth not David hide himself with us?_

+<sup>1</sup> Save me, O God, by thy name, and judge me by thy strength.
 <sup>2</sup> Hear my prayer, O God; give ear to the words of my mouth.
 <sup>3</sup> For strangers are risen up against me, and oppressors seek after my soul: they have not set God before them.
 Selah.
 <sup>4</sup> Behold, God [is] mine helper: the Lord [is] with them that uphold my soul.
-<sup>5</sup> He shall reward (8675) evil unto mine enemies: cut them off in thy truth.
+<sup>5</sup> He shall reward evil unto mine enemies: cut them off in thy truth.
 <sup>6</sup> I will freely sacrifice unto thee: I will praise thy name, O LORD; for [it is] good.
 <sup>7</sup> For he hath delivered me out of all trouble: and mine eye hath seen [his desire] upon mine enemies.

 ## Chapter 55

-<sup>1</sup> «To the chief Musician on Neginoth, Maschil, [A Psalm] of David.» Give ear to my prayer, O God; and hide not thyself from my supplication.
+> _To the chief Musician on Neginoth, Maschil, [A Psalm] of David._

+<sup>1</sup> Give ear to my prayer, O God; and hide not thyself from my supplication.
 <sup>2</sup> Attend unto me, and hear me: I mourn in my complaint, and make a noise;
 <sup>3</sup> Because of the voice of the enemy, because of the oppression of the wicked: for they cast iniquity upon me, and in wrath they hate me.
 <sup>4</sup> My heart is sore pained within me: and the terrors of death are fallen upon me.